Ebazhanov/linkedin-skill-assessments-quizzes/adobe-acrobat/adobe-acrobat-quiz.md

 - [ ] BMP
 - [x] PSD

 #### Q14.
-To ensure that users of older versions of Adobe Reader can fill and save forms, you chose File > Save As Other > Reader Extended PDF.
+To ensure that users of older versions of Adobe Reader can fill and save forms, you choose File > Save As Other > Reader Extended PDF.
 Now you need to make further edits to the form.
-You have not applied any form security to the file, but you see an alert, "You cannot edit this file as a form due to its security settings."
+You have not applied any form of security to the file, but you see an alert, "You cannot edit this file as a form due to its security settings."
 What method can you use to edit the form?

 - [ ] File > Properties > Custom
 - [ ] File > Save a Copy